xavenna/stellar-enigma/README.md

 SFML, json11.
 Links with install instructions are in the credits section.
 On Linux, just install libsfml-dev and libjson11-1-dev from your package manager

-stellar-enigma builds are tested on linux; The makefile may require tweaking to work on other operating systems.
+stellar-enigma builds are tested on linux; Additional steps are likely required for other operating systems.

 ### Build process: